Updated on June 17th, 2021 by Nikolaos Sismanis

 Cadence Design Systems provides software, hardware, services, and reusable integrated circuit design blocks worldwide.
 The company benefits from some generational growth drivers, such as 5G, artificial intelligence, and hyper-scale computing.
 Thanks to these growth drivers, Cadence Design Systems enjoys strong growth in the demand for its relevant software and hardware solutions as well as its Intelligent System Design.

-The company continued its consistent growth trajectory last quarter, delivering all-time high revenues and net income of $759 million and $173 million, respectively.
-Alkeon has been accumulating shares since 2014, while it increased its position once again during the latest quarter by 1%.
-The stock is currently Alkeon’s 9th largest holding.
+The company continued its consistent growth trajectory last quarter, delivering an all-time high net income of $187.17 million.
+Alkeon has been accumulating shares since 2014, while it increased its position once again during the latest quarter by 2%.
+The stock is currently Alkeon’s 7th largest holding.

 Despite Alkeon’s low profile and preference to not attract media attention, the company is a silent achiever.
 Displaying market-beating returns by unlocking the alpha potential on multiple stocks, management has delivered for clients by taking excellent care of their capital.